35 Money-Saving Tips for Frugal Living

 22. Travel frugally.
 Air travel is usually the most expensive and this cost can be reduced by buying in advance when a sizeable deal comes up.
 Train travel is excellent, and if you are hiring a car, shop around as hiring rates vary enormously.

 23. Be careful with your cell phone: data bundles and SMS costs can be expensive.
 Regularly check your bill and see where you can cut back.

-24. Maintenance: If you take care of what you have, it will last longer, and you swill ave money by not replacing items unnecessarily.
+24. Maintenance: If you take care of what you have, it will last longer, and you will save money by not replacing items unnecessarily.
 If something requires regular maintenance, such as the car or the lawnmower, schedule the maintenance.
 Oil changes and servicing for your car will be most beneficial for the longevity of your engine.

 25. Saving energy and gas.
-Think about what you can do to lower the power bill in your home, small things can add up to significant savings.
-Pull furniture away from radiators for better circulation, only boil the water you need in the kettle i.e. don't fill it for one cup of coffee.
+Think about what you can do to lower the power bill in your home; small things can add up to significant savings.
+Pull furniture away from radiators for better circulation; only boil the water you need in the kettle i.e., don't fill it for one cup of coffee.
 Switch of chargers when not in use as they do drain a small amount of electricity.
-Ensure the geyser is well insulated and the temperature is not set to high, about 60deg C is sufficient.
+Ensure the geyser is well insulated, and the temperature is not set too high, about 60deg C is sufficient.

 26. Buy your casual clothes at sales or from the marked-down rack.

 27. Make it a habit to plan ahead, and you can save a lot of money.
 Look ahead at birthdays and purchase presents at sales.